hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02f-GameProg.md

 + `Sprite` class
   + an animated object
   + defined by an array of `SpriteImage` objects
-  + a method for extracting all`SpriteImage` from a given sheet and filling the above array
+  + a method for extracting all`SpriteImage` from a given sheet and filling the array
   + `draw` method: draw current `SpriteImage`
   + drawing multiple times involve an automatic change of the current `SpriteImage` being drawn
   + number of different images drawn per second: a parameter of the sprite